About Edmonds Public Facilities District

 Members of the Edmonds PFD Board are appointed by the Edmonds City Council.

-The next meeting will be held on June 26, 2014 at 8:30am at Edmonds Center for the Arts in the Green Room located on the main floor adjacent to the Administrative Office.
+Meetings are held at Edmonds Center for the Arts in the Green Room located on the main floor adjacent to the Administrative Office.

 Sign up to receive ArtsView, our weekly e-mail updates on ECA events and performer profiles!